Skip to main content

 Various; distance learning format.

 Upon successful completion of the course, students will be able to: identify the categories of kosher and non-kosher foods in various categories and levels; distinguish between biblically proscribed non-kosher foods and foods prohibited by rabbinical decree; determine necessary rations for bitul; determine when/whether additions to mixtures changes the status of the mixture; determine when non-koshers tastes can be nullified; identify media that are capable of transferring tastes; identify heal levels required to transfer taste; define the theory of na"t bar na"t; and apply the practical ramifications of this rule.

-The Laws of Kashrus I (Jewish Law 390) is offered as a proficiency examination which includes an extensive study-guide and required reading administered through The Rechtschaffen Institute of Judaic Studies.
+The Laws of Kashrus I (Jewish Law 390) includes an extensive study-guide and required reading with a final exam administered through The Rechtschaffen Institute of Judaic Studies.
 Topics include kosher versus non-kosher food and mixtures of kosher and non-kosher foods.

 In the upper division baccalaureate degree category, 3 semester hours in Religion, Judaic Studies, Near Eastern Studies (3/12) (3/17 revalidation).